 The significant growth and change in the City Centre over time can be seen in the historic aerial images shown to the right.
 As indicated, the structure of the City Centre started to be realised in 1951 with the establishment of the Sydney and Melbourne buildings, and the London Circuit boulevard.
-Development across the City Centre rapidly followed with the construction of the City East and City West precincts and the formalisation of Lake Burley Griffin.
-The centre piece of the City Centre surrounding City Hill has vastly remained undeveloped with more recent development occurring in relation to the ACT courts and theatre precincts and in City West.
+Development across the City Centre rapidly followed with the construction of City East and City West precincts and the formalisation of Lake Burley Griffin.
+The centre piece of the City Centre surrounding the City Hill precinct has vastly remained undeveloped with more recent development occurring in relation to the ACT courts and theatre precincts and in City West.

 1930 Canberra was little more than a country town in the 1930s with a population of around 10,000.
-This image shows the Melbourne and Sydney buildings framing the gateway to Northbourne Avenue and City Hill.
+This image shows the Melbourne and Sydney buildings framing the gateway to Northbourne Avenue and the City Hill park.